Unexplained itchiness driving you to distraction? The answer could be lurking in your laundry basket.

 For me, “oxygen based bleaching agents” and “optical brighteners” are far too vague, and clearly made-up ingredient names!

-Now I know we’re not ingesting the stuff but environmental triggers such as household products can cause serious flare-ups, as my back is living proof of.
+Now I know we’re not ingesting the stuff, but environmental triggers such as household products can cause serious flare-ups, as my sore and itchy back is proving.

 For that reason, us sensitive skin sufferers need to know exactly what’s in the box.

-Here’s what I’ve learnt about choosing sensitive skin-friendly suds:
+Here’s what I’ve learnt about selecting more sensitive skin-friendly suds:

 - Pick a liquid detergent over a powder, as it’s less likely to leave residues in your fabric.

 - Choose a non-biological detergent as these are enzyme-free.
-It is thought that enzymes can aggravate damaged skin and many report an immediate improvement after switching from biological.
+It’s thought that enzymes can aggravate damaged skin and many report an immediate improvement after switching from biological.